 What is an Ethereum Wallet?

 Ethereum is a kind of digital currency.
 Just like any other kind of computer data, it has to be stored somewhere.
 Just as you store paper money in a wallet, Ethereum gets stored in a “digital wallet” – a piece of software for Ethereum storage and safety.
+Ethereum Wallets should not be confused with trading platforms and auto trading robots like Bitcoin Code and Immediate Edge, which are designed for trading and not for storage.

 When you buy Ethereum, your personal coins are equipped with “private keys”.
 These are secret codes that identify certain Ethereum coins as your personal property.
 No one can send or receive Ethereum without first accessing its keys.
 However, private keys are lengthy, alphanumeric codes.
 It’s inconvenient for humans to keep track of them, so we created Ethereum wallet software to do it for us.